apache/flink/docs/ops/upgrading.md

 ### STEP 3: Resuming the job under Flink 1.2.x from Flink 1.1.x savepoint.

-As last step of job migration, you resume the from the taken savepoint on a cluster that runs Flink 1.2.x.
+As the last step of job migration, you resume from the savepoint taken above on the updated cluster.
 You can do this with the command:

 ```sh